borisrakovan/sandl/README.md

 }
 ```

 The class itself serves as both the tag and the implementation.
-The string identifier must be unique across your application.
+The string identifier can be anything you want,
+but the best practice is to use a descriptive name that is unique across your application.

 **ValueTag** - For non-class dependencies (primitives, objects, functions).
 Created with `Tag.of()`: